 - Because of their integration, Apple’s AirPort routers make things incredibly simple, but other routers should function properly.

 Step 1 – macOS Server Installation

 If you haven’t already, get macOS Server ($19.99) from the Mac App Store and install it on the computer you’ll be using as your VPN.
-If you have an iMac, you could utilise it as a server, or you could use a Mac Mini purchased particularly for that purpose.
+If you have an iMac, you could utilize it as a server, or you could use a Mac Mini purchased particularly for that purpose.

 This page can be handy.

 Please feel free to run the software when it has been installed; it will set up a few variables and then be ready for your use.
-Also, before we can utilise the VPN, we’ll need to set up a few things on your network.
+Also, before we can utilize the VPN, we’ll need to set up a few things on your network.